Balisa16/Balisa16/README.md

 -->

 # 💫 About Me:
-I'm a student in Electronic Engineering Polytechnic Institute of Surabaya I’m currently learning Autonomous Drone in EMIRO (EEPIS Multirotor) Research Team
+I'm a student in Electronic Engineering Polytechnic Institute of Surabaya.<br/>
+I’m currently learning Autonomous Drone in EMIRO (EEPIS Multirotor) Research Team.<br/>
+<br/><br/>
 ***All of my repository is fully private.
 But some repository which in public status is my school task***

 ## 🌐 Socials: